AlexStack/NodeJs-Express-MongoDB-Universal-CRUD-API/README.md

 - Add "writeRules": { "ignoreCreateAuth": true } to the schema settings in api.config.js
 - NOTE: It still requires login if there is a \_POST[userId] parameter for security reason
 - edit/delete still requires owner or admin

+## How to set up a private item

+- Sometimes we want create item privately. e.g. something is public while others is private, or private message & public comment
+- Add "isPublic: Boolean" to the schema settings in api.config.js
+- Set FIELD_PUBLIC = 'isPublic' and FIELD_TARGET_USER_ID = 'ownerId' to fit your needs
+- The API will check if there is a isPublic field in the schema first, then check the current user or target user is match or not
+- Example 1: a story set isPublic=false, means it is private. only the owner itself can view/edit it.
+Other users can not event list or view it.
+- Example 2: a private message sent to userA from userB, only those two users both can view the message, however, only userB can edit/delete the message.

 ## return data - all JSON format